nodoku/nodoku-core/README.md

 - **_plugins_**: this section includes plugins needed for Nodoku components to work properly
   - **_flowbite.plugin()_** - if components based on flowbite-react are used, this plugin should be included
   - **_typo.default()_** - if the [Nodoku Typography](https://github.com/nodoku/nodoku-components) plugin is used, this plugin should be included

+For more details on Tailwind config see the section "[Configuring Tailwind](https://github.com/nodoku/nodoku-flowbite?tab=readme-ov-file#configuring-tailwind)" in one of the Nodoku component bundles - [nodoku-flowbite](https://github.com/nodoku/nodoku-flowbite).

 ### Webpack configuration